CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | name | Extra name to display on the monster.
 |target | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.

 Note that high spawn density game setting can cause extra monsters to spawn when `monster` is used.
 When `group` is used only one monster will spawn.

+When using a range for `"x"` or `"y"`, the minimum and maximum values will be used in creating rectangle coordinates to be used by `map::place_spawns`.
+Each monster generated from the monster group will be placed in a different random location within the rectangle.
+Example: `"x": 12, "y": [ 5, 15 ]` - these values will produce a rectangle for `map::place_spawns` from ( 12, 5 ) to ( 12, 15 ) inclusive.

 Example:
 ```json